 How Are They Made?

-Although alcohol-free beers (and wines) have been around for quite some time, the science behind creating the necessary flavor, texture, and body with the alcohol is still a work in progress, but a nascent industry that is seeing a rapid technological leap due to growing demand for alcohol-free drinks.
+Although alcohol-free beers (and wines) have been around for quite some time, the science behind creating the necessary flavour, texture and body with the alcohol is still a work in progress, but a nascent industry that is seeing a rapid technological leap due to growing demand for alcohol-free drinks.
 However, any technical advancement at the moment would most likely be kept as a trade secret.

-There are various degrees of challenges (e.g., the taste of the final product, costs) in the production of low and no alcohol beverages.
-While is relatively easier to make mid-proof spirits, alcohol-free or low-alcohol beers and ‘spirits’ is another matter altogether.
+There are various degrees of challenges (e.g., taste of final product, costs) in the production of low and no alcohol beverages.
+While is relatively easier to make mid-proof spirits, alcohol-free or low alcohol beers and ‘spirits’ is another matter altogether.

 There are two overarching methods for making alcohol-free beers:

-- Remove alcohol from fully brewed, alcoholic beer (De-alcoholization) distillation (boiling off alcohol)
+2. Remove alcohol from full brewed, alcoholic beer (De-alcoholisation)

--Reserve Osmosis (a more complex method of filtration requiring investments in equipment but offers the best results)
+- Reserve Osmosis (a more complex method of filtration requiring investments in equipment but offers better results).

-Making a low alcohol or alcoholic-free ‘spirit’ proves difficult because Alcohol (specifically ethanol) is a powerful solvent, capable of absorbing, holding, and preserving the delicate oils and volatile molecules from herbs, spices, and fruits far more efficiently than water.
+Making a low alcohol or alcoholic-free ‘spirit’ proves difficult because Alcohol (specifically ethanol) is a powerful solvent, capable of absorbing, hold and preserve the delicate oils and volatile molecules from herbs, spices, and fruits far more efficiently than water.

-According to our friends at Seedlip, each botanical is individually macerated and mixed with grain alcohol, which extracts the flavorful compounds in the plants.
-Next, a portion of the alcohol is distilled off with the flavor molecules in tow.
-This distillate is distilled again, at precisely the right temperatures to pull away the alcohol, while leaving much of the flavor intact.
-The flavorful compounds are then filtered and mixed with water.
+According to our friends at Seedlip, each botanical is individually macerated and mixed with grain alcohol, which extracts the flavourful compounds in the plants.
+Next, a portion of the alcohol is distilled off with the flavour molecules in tow.
+This distillate is distilled again, at precisely the right temperatures to pull away the alcohol, while leaving much of the flavour intact.
+The flavourful compounds are then filtered and mixed with water.

-The process may sound simple enough, but it calls for specialized equipment and distillation (such as Vacuum distillation), higher quantities of botanical where water extraction is utilized, and generally more time and effort to produce.
+The process may sound simple enough, but it calls for specialised equipment and distillation (such as Vacuum distillation), higher quantities of botanical where water extraction is utilised and generally more time and effort to produce.
 Hence, low alcohol and alcohol-free ‘spirits’ tend to command a price that is close to (or sometimes exceeding) full-strength spirits.